Aging is the length of time a balance has been outstanding and is useful for billling.

 Categories represent the number of days the remaining balance of a charge has been outstanding.
 Then, the sum of all credits for the entire family history is applied to the oldest category with a remaining balance.
 If the total credits were not sufficient to cover the total charges, categories will still contain amounts due.

-Credits are applied to the oldest debts first in order to give the family as much credit as possible.
-This way, if you see a family has a balance in the over 90 category, you might be more comfortable moving the guarantor account to precollections.
-However, this may be changed, so credits attached to a procedure are applied to the procedure balance instead of the oldest family balance.
-See the Account Module Preference, Transactions attached to a procedure offset each other before aging.
+By default, credits are applied to the oldest debts first in order to give the family as much credit as possible.
+This way, if a family has a balance in the over 90 category, the practice might be more comfortable moving the guarantor account to precollections.